-of personal data to be carried out on the basis of the BCRs.
-Accordingly, the approval of BCRs may not be construed as the approval of transfers to third countries included in the BCRs for which an essentially equivalent level of protection to that guaranteed within the EU cannot be ensured.
+be construed as the approval of transfers to third countries included in the BCRs for which an essentially equivalent level of protection to that guaranteed within the EU cannot be ensured.

-7. Finally, the EDPB also recalls the provisions contained within Article 47(2)(k) GDPR and WP257 rev.01 providing the conditions under which the applicant may modify or update the BCRs, including updates to the list of BCRs group members.
+7. Finally, the EDPB also recalls the provisions contained within Article 47(2)(k) GDPR and the Recommendations providing the conditions under which the applicant may modify or update the BCRs, including updates to the list of BCRs group members.